 So, you’ve gotten the bill for your new phone number.
 If this is your first time using this type of number, you may have some questions about the charges associated with your phone calls.
-One of the first things you’ll probably notice is that each of your calls has two charges, or fees, associated with them.
-These charges often raise some questions from our customers.
+One of the first things you’ll probably notice is that there are two charges for each phone call.
+These charges, or fees, often raise some questions from our customers.
 So, in this article, we’ll explain what the two charges are, how they differ from each other and what factors effect the cost of the charges.

 You’ll notice that for each phone call you send or receive, there are two charges.
 These two charges are the Originating and Terminating fee for the call.
 To get the total cost of your incoming or outgoing phone call, you simply add the Originating and Terminating fees together.
 Most customers expect one single charge for each of their calls but, as you can see, this isn’t the case.
 These fees are influenced by a number of factors that we’ll explain below.